pyrocko/kite/doc/source/talpa.rst

+.. _talpa:

 ``Talpa`` Static Displacement Modelling (GUI)
 =============================================

 The tool ``talpa`` (`Talpidae; the mole`) enables interactive modelling of static displacement sources.

 It acts as a frontend for :mod:`kite.SandboxScene`, a modelling sandbox for InSAR scenes.

+Examples for a programmatic interaction with the sandbox can be found :doc:`/examples/05-sandbox`.

 Available Static Displacement Sources